-Susan Lewis looks at the way Phoenixville is reinventing itself through arts, culture, and entertainment.
-The former mill town is getting set to stage its 11th annual BlobFest - an event that kicks off with a reenactment of a scene from The Blob, the 1958 horror movie that made the Colonial Theater famous.
+And Susan Lewis looks at the way Phoenixville is reinventing itself through arts, culture and entertainment.
+The former mill town is getting set to stage its 12th annual Blobfest - an event that kicks off with a reenactment of a scene from the 1958 horror movie that made the Colonial Theater famous, The Blob.